STAT 385 Summer 2025 Unofficial Syllabus

 Please email the Instructor (kinson2\@illinois.edu{.email}) with your disputes within 7 days (i.e. 1 week) of your grade being returned.

-Late or Improper Assignment Submissions Policy
+Late, Improper, or Irreproducible Assignment Submissions Policy

 University Specifics